EnKF-C user guide: Bias correction

 \section{Bias correction}

 It is possible to estimate and correct bias for a model variable with the EnKF by generating and using an ensemble of bias fields.
 These bias fields need to be subtracted from the corresponding observation forecasts.
-This is accomplished by specifying a secondary variable in the observation type specifications by the entry \verb|VAR2| and by passing the name of this variable to the corresponding observation functions, which need to take care for subtracting the bias from the model forecasts.
+This is accomplished by specifying a secondary variable in the observation type entry \verb|VAR| and by passing the name of this variable to the corresponding observation (H-) functions, which need to take care for subtracting the bias from the model forecasts.
+As of v1.98.0, there are two such H-functions: \verb|H_surf_biased()| identified by entry ``biased'' in observation types parameter file, and \verb|H_subsurf_wsurfbias()|, identified by entry ``wsurfbias''.
+The latter applies surface bias field to the mixed layer, which is defined as the layer where the variable involved deviates within specified threshold from the surface value.
+(In the case of SST bias the common value for the MLD threshold is 0.2\,K.)

-Because bias fields are usually assumed to persist (not change) during propagation, one may need to make specific settings for inflation for them to avoid their collapse (loss of spread) over time.
+Because bias fields are usually assumed to persist (not change) during propagation, one may need to make specific settings for their inflation to avoid their collapse (loss of spread) over time.
 Another possibility is to introduce a ``forgetting'' stochastic model for bias fields, for example: